What Happens If a Cricket Match Is Stopped Due to Rain? | Full Breakdown

 Have you ever heard the phrase “Rain stopped play” and immediately felt that sinking disappointment?
 We all have!
 Picture this: Your favorite team is on fire, the crowd is buzzing, and suddenly the dark clouds roll in.
 The covers come out.
 Umbrellas pop open.
 And the umpires walk off.
 It’s a familiar and frustrating scene for every cricket fan.

 If a cricket match is stopped due to rain, the game is paused.
-If there’s too much rain and play can’t resume, officials use special rules like the Duckworth-Lewis-Stern method to decide the result, or they may reschedule the match.
+If there is too much rain and play can’t resume, officials use special rules, such as the Duckworth-Lewis-Stern method, to decide the result, or they may reschedule the match.

 A Brief History: Cricket and the Rain – An Old Rivalry